The Clear Edge

 Mistake 1: No frameworks for routine decisions (reinventing every decision)

-Each decision feels unique.
+Why it happens: Each decision feels unique.
 “This client is different.”
 “This tool decision has special requirements.”
-The illusion of uniqueness prevents framework adoption.
+The illusion of uniqueness blocks framework adoption.

 One consultant resisted pricing frameworks because “every client is different.”
-We analyzed his last 30 pricing decisions.
-26 of 30 followed identical logic (base price × complexity × timeline).
+We analyzed his last 30 pricing decisions and found that 26 of 30 followed identical logic (base price × complexity × timeline).
 Only 4 were truly custom.

 He was spending 90 minutes per decision on the 26 routine decisions that a framework could handle in 10 minutes.
-After implementing the framework, Routine 26 decisions took 10 minutes each (4.3 hours total).
-Custom 4 decisions took 2 hours each (8 hours total).
-Total time: 12.3 hours versus previous 45 hours—a 73% reduction.
+After implementing the framework, the 26 routine decisions took 10 minutes each (4.3 hours total), and the 4 custom decisions took 2 hours each (8 hours total).
+Total time was 12.3 hours versus the previous 45 hours, a 73% reduction.

 Mistake 2: Frameworks are too rigid (no flexibility for edge cases)

-Build override protocols into every framework.
-Define specific conditions when judgment trumps framework.
-Make override intentional, not casual.
+How to avoid: Build override protocols into every framework.
+Define specific conditions when judgment overrules the framework, and make overrides intentional, not casual.

 “Use judgment instead of framework if:

 Override protocol creates flexibility without abandoning discipline.
-You’re not breaking framework—you’re following framework’s override clause.
+You’re not breaking the framework—you’re following the framework’s override clause.

 One operator built a hiring scorecard but made it absolute.
-The candidate needed 75+ points to get hired.
-Found an excellent candidate who scored 72 (just under threshold).
-Hired anyway because gut said yes.
-Later realized: the framework was right.
-The candidate struggled in the role.
-The score accurately predicted performance.
+The candidate needed 75+ points to get hired, they found an excellent candidate who scored 72 (just under the threshold), and hired anyway because their gut said yes.
+Later they realised the framework was right—the candidate struggled in the role and the score accurately predicted performance.

-Lesson: If you override the framework, document why.
-Track override outcomes separately.
-If overrides succeed 80%+ of the time, your override protocol is correct.
-If overrides fail 50%+ of the time, you’re breaking the framework inappropriately—trust the system.
+Lesson: If you override the framework, document why and track override outcomes separately.
+If overrides succeed more than 80% of the time, your override protocol is sound; if overrides fail 50% or more of the time, you’re breaking the framework inappropriately and need to trust the system.

 Mistake 3: Not tracking velocity (can’t measure improvement)

-Tracking feels like extra work.
-You’re already implementing frameworks—isn’t that enough?
+Why it happens: Tracking feels like extra work.
+You’re already implementing frameworks, so it seems like that should be enough.

-Track baseline metrics before implementing frameworks.
-Track the same metrics after 2 weeks.
-Compare.
-Data proves value.
+How to avoid: Track baseline metrics before implementing frameworks, then track the same metrics again after 2 weeks and compare.
+The data proves the value.

 Minimum tracking:

-Week 0 (before frameworks): Track total hours spent on decisions for 1 week.
-Track opportunities missed.
+• Week 0 (before frameworks): Track total hours spent on decisions for 1 week and track opportunities missed.

-Week 2 (after frameworks): Track total hours spent on decisions for 1 week.
-Track opportunities captured.
+• Week 2 (after frameworks): Track total hours spent on decisions for 1 week and track opportunities captured.

-We tracked for 1 week with frameworks: 11 hours.
-Then tracked 1 week without frameworks: 24 hours.
-The 13-hour difference proved frameworks worked.
-She restarted frameworks immediately.
+We then tracked for 1 week with frameworks and saw 11 hours spent on decisions, and 1 week without frameworks with 24 hours spent.
+The 13-hour difference proved frameworks worked, and she restarted frameworks immediately.

 Week 2: Frameworks built for top 10 decision types